-Forced marriage is defined as a marriage that is entered into without the full and free consent of one or both parties, and where violence, threats or any other form of coercion is used to cause a person to enter into the marriage.
+Forced marriage occurs when a young person is forced into a marriage they do not want with someone they have not chosen, following violence, threats, any other form of coercion or possibly physical or sexual abuse.
 Threats can be physical, emotional, or psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent, e.g. due to some forms of SEND.
 Forced marriage is a crime in the UK and a form of HBA.